Boom operator (media): Invention of the boom mic

-The first noted instance of a prototype boom mike was on The Wild Party (1929).
+The first noted instance of a prototype boom mic was on The Wild Party (1929).
 To allow Clara Bow to move freely on the set, director Dorothy Arzner had technicians rig a microphone onto a fishing rod.

 Another instance of a boom mic was on the set of Beggars of Life (1928) when director William A. Wellman wanted a tracking shot of two actors walking down a street, and the sound man refused, telling the director that the actors had to be static and the microphone had to be hidden in a flowery vase.
 Wellman said "that's crazy" and instructed the sound man to put the microphone on a broom-handle and walk along the actors just outside of the frame.
 According to David O. Selznick, "I was also present on the stage when a microphone was moved for the first time by Wellman, believe it or not.
 Sound was relatively new and at that time the sound engineer insisted that the microphone be steady.
 Wellman, who had quite a temper in those days, got very angry, took the microphone himself, hung it on a boom, gave orders to record—and moved it."

 A patent was filed a year later for a very similar sound-recording device by Edmund H Hansen, a sound engineer at the Fox Film Corporation.